0

 Fashion and Youth

-Designers are also influenced by street-wear, mainly attributed to the contagious rage of almost every youth trend there has been, and will ever be.
+Designers are also influenced by street-wear, mainly attributed to the contagious rage of almost every youth trend there has been, and

 Thanks to the brilliant and imaginative minds of the young people of our generation, clashing colours, double patterns and bring-them-back, vintage pieces have gone through the various stages of metamorphosis and emerged, ultimately, trendy.